France, Germany and Spain strike deal over joint combat jet | Business

 France, Germany and Spain strike deal over joint combat jet

-France, Germany and Spain said on Monday they had reached a deal over the next steps of the development of a new fighter jet, Europe's largest defence project at an estimated cost of more than 100 billion euros ($121.4 billion).
-France in particular has billed the combat jet project -- which includes a next-generation manned and unmanned aircraft -- as crucial for Europe to strengthen its defence autonomy and face competition from China, Russia and the United States.
+France, Germany, and Spain said on Monday they had reached a deal over the next steps of the development of a new fighter jet, Europe's largest defense project at an estimated cost of more than 100 billion euros ($121.4 billion).
+France in particular has billed the combat jet project -- which includes a next-generation manned and unmanned aircraft -- as crucial for Europe to strengthen its defense autonomy and face competition from China, Russia, and the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)